fat-fuzzy/rocks/packages/ui/src/assets/doc/blocks/README.md

 ### Example

-The examples below are two ways of achieving the same end result: a button that will submit the `<form>` that contains it, provided that the `<form>` element has a defined `action` attribute.
+The examples below are two ways of achieving the same end result: a button that will submit the `<form>` that contains it.

 1. HTML markup